 The Sociology major consists of courses appropriate for an Associate in Arts in Sociology for Transfer degree, which provides a foundational understanding of the discipline, a breadth of coursework in the discipline, and preparation for transfer to any CSU that accepts the Transfer Model Curriculum (TMC).
+The Associate in Arts in Sociology for Transfer is intended for students who plan to complete a bachelor's degree in Sociology at a CSU campus.
+Students completing this degree are guaranteed admission to the CSU system, but not to a particular campus or major.
 Students transferring to a CSU campus that does accept this degree will be required to complete no more than 60 (semester) units after transfer to earn a bachelor's degree.
 This degree may not be the best option for students intending to transfer to a particular CSU campus or to a university or college that is not part of the CSU system.
 In all cases, students should consult with a counselor for more information on university admission and transfer requirements.